 Located just to the east of downtown Tampa in the Ybor City part of town, the Holiday Inn Express and Suites is your best mid-range bet for hotels in the Tampa area.

-Guests receive ameneties you would expect of the brand: quality breakfast, WiFi, flatscreen TV, pool and fitness center.
+Guests receive amenities you would expect of the brand: quality breakfast, WiFi, flatscreen TV, pool, and fitness center.

 Luxury Accommodation – Aloft

 Located downtown on the Hillsborough River along the Tampa River Walk, Aloft’s location is among the first reasons to book your stay.

 With balcony river views, a pool and fitness center, and an on-site restaurant and bar Aloft is your best choice for luxury accommodation in the heart of Tampa.

 Tampa has as much selection to offer in food choices as any city in America.
 With international flavors galore you can feast on fresh Florida seafood or enjoy the finer dishes from nearly any country in the world.

 Here are a few of our recommendations for your 3 days in Tampa.

 When you’re running around the River Walk enjoying your time in downtown Tampa Eddie and Sam’s NY Pizza is your best bet for a quick and affordable bite to eat.